Loading...

 * 85-90 mph, $2.00 per mile in town, $.25 out of town

-* Greater than 90, vehicle is slowed down by the highway patrol or permission must be granted by the public safety officials, e.g. an emergency.
+* Greater than 90, the vehicle is slowed down by the highway patrol or permission must be granted by the public safety officials, e.g. an emergency.

 Thus, if you need to drive 200 miles to grandma’s house but wanted to drive at 80 mph, you’d get charged 200 miles at $.20/mile or $40 for the privilege to do so.

-You can see part of these systems already in place in Florida where coming out of Miami, you can get access to the SunPass extra lanes that are not as crowded.
+You can see part of these systems already in place in Florida were coming out of Miami, you can get access to the SunPass extra lanes that are not as crowded.
 The Florida Turnpike system adjusts the charge to use the extra lanes based on the time of day.
-Thus, during rush hour the charge is typically $2.75 and off-peak it’s $.35.
+Thus, during rush hour the charge is typical $2.75 and off-peak it’s $.35.
 While they don’t charge for the speed you are driving yet, there’s no reason they couldn’t add that capability in the future.
 And, its developments like this that lead to lanes that can charge for access and then charge you for the speed you drive in the special lanes.

 And perhaps 50 years from now, all cars will have wireless, we’ll be able to eliminate speed traps, and highway patrol officers can utilize more of their available time to truly helping with public safety.
 Wireless technology will be used to charge for the right to drive faster.
 Speeding tickets will morph into a speed tax, while having the ability to prevent unsafe conditions that cause a multitude of accidents.